Brie: International bries

-Ireland produces various "brie" cheeses such as Wicklow Bán Brie, St. Killian Brie, and The Little Milk Company's Organic Irish Brie.
+Ireland produces various "brie" cheeses such as Wicklow Bán brie, St. Killian brie, and The Little Milk Company's Organic Irish Brie.

-New Zealand has many brie-style cheeses.
-They vary from the huge Mainland brand with Creamy, Double Cream, and Blue varieties to craft cheesemakers such as Grinning Gecko.
+New Zealand has many brie-style cheeses, varying from the Mainland brand, with Creamy, Double Cream, and Blue varieties, to craft cheesemakers such as Grinning Gecko.

 Serving

 Brie is produced as a wheel; a segment, or a whole wheel, may be bought.
 The white rind is edible.
 The cheese is ready to eat when the outside is firm, and the inside is slightly bouncy and resilient.
-Underripe Brie is stiff to the touch; overripe Brie is creamier and almost runny.
+Underripe brie is stiff to the touch; overripe brie is creamier and almost runny.
 The cheese is sometimes served baked.

 Storage

-Brie, like Camembert, is a soft cheese.
-Its softness allows the rapid widespread growth of bacteria and moulds if the cheese is not stored correctly.
+Brie is a soft cheese, which allows the rapid widespread growth of bacteria and moulds if the cheese is not stored correctly.
 It is recommended that soft cheeses such as brie be kept refrigerated.
 The optimal storage temperature for brie is 4 °C or even lower.
 The cheese should be kept in a tightly sealed container, tightly wrapped wax paper or plastic wrap to avoid contact with moisture and food-spoilage bacteria which will reduce the shelf life and freshness of the product.
 Cheese producers specify a "best before date", and say that the quality of the cheese will degrade beyond then.
 Cheese with blue or green mould may not be safe to eat; the mould may also have spread invisibly to apparently unaffected parts.